 John Douglas has been providing piano lessons to students of all ages and levels of experience in Temecula, Murrieta, Wildomar, Lake Elsinore and the surrounding communities since 1987.
 He has the skills and abilities to teach beginning, intermediate and advanced students.
-John offers a free introductory lesson for all new piano students.

 Where Our Students Are From